Wednesday, May 05, 2010

 Early and late R32/R33 transmissions broken 3rd gear

-The wheel on the left is steel, the one on the right is ceramic
+The wheel on the left is metal, the one on the right is ceramic.
+Yes, we have broken both

 Oil pump- Early R32's have an oil pump drive that is about half the width of the late R32/R33/R34 crankshaft.
 That combined with an 8000 rpm factory redline leads to the occasional misshift over rev and the oil pump gears break.